flyboy101/Cookbook/Data directory.md

 Subdirectory       | File(s)               | Description
 -------------------|-----------------------|------------
                    | `wallet.dat`          | Contains addresses and transactions linked to them.
 Please be sure to make backups of this file.
-It contains the keys necessary for spending your bitcoins.
-You should not transfer this file to any third party or they may be able to access your bitcoins.
                    | `db.log`              | May contain information pertaining to your wallet.
 It may be safely deleted.
                    | `debug.log`           | May contain IP addresses and transaction ID's.
 It may be safely deleted.
                    | `database/ folder`    | This should only exist when bitcoin-qt is currently running.
 It contains information (BDB state) relating to your wallet.